-Selected findings provided below summarize the information contained in the full report for California during fiscal year 2015-16:
+Selected findings provided below summarize the information contained in the full report for California during fiscal year 2016-17:

-• There was an increase of 1.6 percent (Table A) in the number of newly issued credentials across all three types of preliminary teaching credentials (i.e., Multiple Subject, Single

-Subject, and Education Specialist).
-After a steady decline for ten consecutive years, 2015-16 was the second year in which there was an increase in the new teaching credentials.

-- The number of credentials issued showed increases for California District Prepared and Outof-state prepared (11.9 percent and 8.2 percent, respectively), while California IHE Prepared teachers showed a decrease of less than 1 percent between 2014-15 and 2015-16 (Tables B, C and D) - California IHEs prepared nearly three-fourths (72 percent) of the total new teaching credentials issued in 2015-16 (Table F). - After a steady decline in the number of candidates enrolled in teacher preparation programs for years, there was an increase of 10 percent between 2013-14 and 2014-15 (Table K).
-Overall, teacher preparation program enrollment decreased by more than 12,000 candidates in the past five years (Figure 11). - There was a steady decrease of candidates who enrolled in intern programs in the first two years, 2011-12 to 2012-13 (Table H).
-However there was an increase in the number of candidates enrolled in intern programs in recent years, increase of 28.9 percent between 2014-15 and 2015-16. - There has been an increase in teaching permits (PIP and STSP) issued in the past year (Table N).
-The number of STSPs increased (by 47.8 percent) between 2014-15 and 2015-16 and the number of PIPs more than doubled (by 153.8 percent). - General Education Limited Assignment Teaching Permits (GELAP) increased while Special Education Limited Assignment Teaching Permits (SELAP) declined by 18.3 percent between 2014-15 and 2015-16 (Table O). - There was a dramatic increase in the number of waivers issued for teaching credentials by 124.8 percent between 2014-15 and 2015-16 (Table P). - Due to the increase in intern credentials, permits, and waivers, the proportion of fully credentialed teachers at the state level was estimated to decline by 1 percent (Table Q). - The average age differed by teaching credentials ranged from 31 years for multiple subject preliminary credentials to 39 years for education specialist district intern candidates. - Nearly three-fourths (73 percent) of the current teaching force were female and nearly twothirds (65 percent) were White (Figures 17 and 18). - The estimated teacher hires data for 2017-18 indicate that about three-fourths of the estimated teacher hires will occur in ten counties and in seven subject areas.
+- There was an increase of 6.8 percent in the number of newly issued credentials across all three types of preliminary teaching credentials (i.e., Multiple Subject, Single Subject, and Education Specialist).
+After a steady decline for ten consecutive years, 2016-17 was the third year in which there was an increase in the new teaching credentials.
+(Table A) - The number of credentials issued showed increases for all three pathways: California IHE Prepared showed an increase of 5.8 percent, California District Prepared 64.3 percent, and Out-of-State prepared 4.6 percent.
+(Tables B, C and D) - California IHEs prepared nearly three-fourths (71.3 percent) of the total new teaching credentials issued in 2016-17.
+(Table F) - After a steady decline in the number of candidates enrolled in teacher preparation programs for years, there was an increase of 2.3 percent between 2014-15 and 2015-16 (Table K).
+Overall, teacher preparation program enrollment decreased by more than 5,000 candidates in the past five years.
+(Figure 11) - There has been a steady increase of candidates who enrolled in intern programs in the past four years.
+There was an increase in both types of intern programs an increase of 16.9 percent for University Intern programs and an increase of 1.8 percent for District Intern programs, with an overall increase of 14.7 percent between 2015-16 and 2016-17.
+(Table H)

+- There has been a dramatic increase in teaching permits (PIP and STSP) issued in the past few years.
+The number of STSPs increased (by 23.3 percent) and the number of PIPs almost doubled (by 76.9 percent) between 2015-16 and 2016-17.
+(Table N) - General Education Limited Assignment Teaching Permits (GELAP) increased while Special Education Limited Assignment Teaching Permits (SELAP) declined by four percent between 2015-16 and 2016-17.
+(Table O) - There was a dramatic increase in the number of waivers issued for teaching credentials by 43.1 percent between 2015-16 and 2016-17.
+(Table P) - Due to the increase in intern credentials, permits, and waivers, the proportion of fully credentialed teachers at the state level was estimated to decline by 0.6 percent.
+(Table Q) - The average age differed by teaching credentials ranged from 31 years for Multiple Subject preliminary credentials to 40 years for Education Specialist district intern candidates. - Nearly three-fourths (73 percent) of the current teaching force were female and nearly twothirds (65 percent) were White.
+(Figures 17 and 18) - The estimated teacher hires data for 2017-18 indicate that about three-fourths of the estimated teacher hires will occur in ten counties and in seven subject areas.